manetu/policyengine/docs/docs/concepts/index.md

 # Concepts Overview

 This section covers the core concepts of the Manetu PolicyEngine.
-Understanding these concepts is essential for effectively designing and implementing access control policies.
+Understanding these concepts is essential to effectively design and implement access control policies.

 ## Foundation